-Best Slim Cases for Galaxy S10+ in 2019
+Best Thin Cases for Galaxy S10+ in 2022

 ESR Essential Crown

-This thin TPU case features fantastic metallic accents to the bumper, hiding the unsightly corners and port cuttings of this otherwise crystal clear case with bold Black, Blue, or Purple to compliment your S10+'s natural colors.
+This thin TPU case features fantastic metallic accents to the bumper, hiding the unsightly corners and port cuttings of this otherwise crystal clear case with bold Green, Blue, Black, or Purple to compliment your S10+'s natural colors.

-Vinve's clear case is hard to beat with its low price and thin, understated look, showing off the S10+'s beauty while guarding it against scratches and slips.
-This thin TPU case offers some drop protection as well, but mostof that is in the added grip to prevent drops.
+Asmart's clear case is hard to beat with its low price and thin, understated look that shows off the S10+'s beauty while guarding it against scratches and slips.
+This thin TPU case offers some drop protection as well, but most of that is in the added grip to prevent drops.

 Thin cases are the ones I most often use, and while my coworkers here at AC swear by the Totallee Ultra Thin, the Spigen Liquid Crystal series remains my favorite clear case and thin case series.
+Whether you go with the classic clear or the shimmery Glitter variant, you just can't go wrong with a Liquid Crystal case's grip and shine.

-That said, the blend of pattern and protection on the i-Blason Cosmo Lite make me wanna call over the bartender and order another round.
-If you need more suggestions before you make your purchase, we've got more of our favorite cases rounded up for you to peruse!
+That said, not all thin cases are clear cases, and if you prefer something a little more solid, try the expert blend of pattern and protection on the i-Blason Cosmo Lite.
+I don't know if it's the name or the colors, but it makes me wanna call over the bartender and order another round.